bioinform/somaticseq/utilities/dockered_pipelines/README.md

 # Dockerized Somatic Mutation Detection Pipeline

-This describes a simple way to generate run scripts for each dockerized mutation caller that we have incorporated into SomaticSeq workflow.
+We have incorporated some dockerized bioinformatics workflows for somatic mutation detections.

 ## Requirement
 * Have internet connection and docker daemon.
 Be able to pull and run docker images from Docker Hub.
 * The documentation for those scripts can also be found in Section 4 of the [User's Manual](../../docs/Manual.pdf "Documentation").

-## Command to run somatic mutation callers, and then SomaticSeq afterwards
+## Somatic mutation detection workflow from BAM files

 You may run ```makeSomaticScripts.py [paired|single] -h``` to see all the available options for this command, in either paired (tumor-normal) or single (tumor-only) mode.

-### Example: majority-consensus mode (default)
+### Tumor-normal paired mode
-The following command will create scripts for MuTect2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, and Strelka in tumor-normal modes, and run them in parallel.
+The following command will

+1) Create scripts for MuTect2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, and Strelka in tumor-normal modes, and then run them in parallel.
 Each caller (with the exception of SomaticSniper here) will be split into 12 threads (due to `--threads 12`) based on equal number of base pairs interrogated in each thread.

-Then, it will create the SomaticSeq script that merges those 7 callers we have invoked.
+2) Then, it will create the SomaticSeq script that merges the 7 callers we have invoked.
 The SomaticSeq scripts will be run *after* all the mutation callers are complete.

-Then, the results will be merged.
+3) Finally, the results will be merged.

-The option `--run-workflow-locally` tells the program to actually run those scripts.
-Without `--run-workflow-locally`, those scripts will be created but not run (e.g. leaving you the option to submit them to multiple nodes via SGE).
+The option `--run-workflow-locally` tells the program to execute those scripts.
+Without `--run-workflow-locally`, those scripts will be created but not executed (e.g. leaving you the option to submit them to multiple nodes via SGE).
+You may also modify and re-run any of these scripts if things did not end successfully.

 ```
 makeSomaticScripts.py paired \